 Closed Labor Day

-- Free general admission for children 17 and under
+Free general admission for 2 adults and accompanying children 17 and under with advanced reserved tickets*

-*In addition to the pass a timed ticket is required for BBG entry.
+*In addition to the pass an advanced reserved ticket is required for BBG entry.
 Patrons will receive instructions on “purchasing a timed ticket” when the pass is borrowed.

 1071 Fifth Avenue

 Sunday–Monday, 11 am–6 pm

 Wednesday–Friday 11 am–6 pm

 One pass provides free admission for up to four adults or students, plus half-price admission for a maximum of two additional guests.
 Children under 12 years of age are always free; the Library has two passes available for check-out.

 Hoboken Historical Museum